stm32duino/STM32duinoBLE/README.md

 This package has a default configuration named `app_conf_default.h`.
 The user can include the file `app_conf_custom.h` to customize the ble application.
 Options wrapped in `#ifndef, #endif` in `app_conf_default.h` can be overwritten.
 Additional options can be added.
 ## HCI data length
 By default the data length (max payload per BLE packet) is set to 27 bytes.
-This can cause fragmentation when tranmitting large characteristics using a large ATT_MTU.
+This can cause fragmentation when transmitting large characteristics using a large ATT_MTU.
 To increase the data length user must define `CFG_BLE_ENABLE_SET_DATA_LENGTH` (in `app_conf_default.h`).
 Further more, the wanted data length must bbe set in same define - eg: `#define CFG_BLE_ENABLE_SET_DATA_LENGTH 251`.
 Valid range: 27 --> 251.
 **Note: if this is enabled the pheripheral will attempt to increase the HCI data length with every connected device!
 There is no guarantee all BLE devices support all sizes!**